aliemteam/aliemcards/cards/ocular-ultrasound/card.md

 **Transducer:** High frequency linear transducer.
 If available, the *ophthalmologic, superficial*, or *small parts* preset should be selected on the machine.

-**Pt Position:** With the patient’s eye closed, apply a bio-occlusive dressing (e.g. Tegaderm) over the closed eyelid to serve as a barrier.
+**Patient Position:** With the patient’s eye closed, apply a bio-occlusive dressing (e.g. Tegaderm) over the closed eyelid to serve as a barrier.
 Apply a generous amount of gel over the dressing.

 **Windows:** Visualize the eye in 2 planes: